 In this blog we will discuss the questions asked above.
 The site will act as a hub for links to political websites, interest groups and scholarly articles of concern to democracy in Canada.
 The blog will also act as a networking point for those who are interested in the state of democracy in Canada.
+I would like to do some research about different methods of democratic organization concerning electoral politics, partisan politics and participatory democracy.

 There are so many things that make Canada a democracy.
 There are also many traditions and institutions that while having a symbiotic relationship with democracy are not necessarily democratic institutions.
 Courts, governments and elections exist in countries without a functioning democracy.